-As one of the most distinguished addiction treatment centers in the South Florida area, Lifeskills South Florida is accredited to treat psychiatric disorders and substance use disorders effectively.
+As one of the most distinguished addiction treatment centers in the South Florida area, Lifeskills South Florida is accredited to effectively treat dual diagnosis.
 We currently offer treatment services in both residential and outpatient settings and offer a clinical track for addiction.
-To learn more about the enrollment process, please call our admissions office at 844-749-1560 or complete our contact form.
+To learn more about the enrollment process, please contact us.

 Call us at 1.844.749.1560 or fill out the form below to get in touch.